dickhardt/sample-node-a2p3/README.md

 6) `git commit -m "adding in vault.json and config.js"` to commit

-6) `git push azure master` will push the code to Azure
+6) `git push azure master` will push the code to Azure.
+You will need to enter your credentials you created in (3)